knative/docs/eventing/samples/github-source/README.md

 repositories.
 Copy and save this token; GitHub will force you to generate it again if misplaced.

-Here's an example for a token named "GitHubSource Sample" with the the recommended scopes:
+Here's an example for a token named "GitHubSource Sample" with the recommended scopes:

 ![GitHub UI](personal_access_token.png "GitHub personal access token screenshot")